Easy Vegan Hemp Pancakes (Gluten Free) – this quick and easy pancake recipe is delicious. Top with berries, nuts, syrup or anything you fancy!

 As Hemp is full of protein, fibre and omegas and low in carbs, I first started properly looking into the nutritional benefits of hemp when I went onto a Vegan Keto diet temporarily in 2017 (you can read more about it here!).
-However one thing I only recently found out about is that hemp is also very environmentally friendly: it’s virtually carbon neutral as it ‘breathes’ in 4 times as much CO2 as trees do.
-In addition hemp doesn’t require pesticides or herbicides to grow, its deep roots replenish the soil they grow in with more nutrients than they take out and the plants create a great habitat for wildlife, such as bees who extract pollen from the hemp flowers.
+However, one thing I only recently found out about is that hemp is also very environmentally friendly: it’s virtually carbon neutral as it ‘breathes’ in 4 times as much CO2 as trees do.
+In addition, hemp doesn’t require pesticides or herbicides to grow, its deep roots replenish the soil they grow in with more nutrients than they take out and the plants create a great habitat for wildlife, such as bees who extract pollen from the hemp flowers.
 (Source)

 Did you know: Nothing goes to waste with hemp.
 Hemp seeds are used for food, the stalk for natural fibre and the flowers and leaves to extract CBD oil.

-There are plenty of wonderful recipes that can be created using hemp products (this one uses 50% raw protein and the Good Hemp Milk) and these chocolate hemp pancakes is only one very tasty way, simply follow the steps below to re-create!
+There are plenty of wonderful recipes that can be created using hemp products (this one uses 50% raw protein and the Good Hemp Milk) and these chocolate hemp pancakes are only one very tasty way, simply follow the steps below to re-create!

 Ingredients (makes 2 portions)